-Lionel Messi and Cristiano Ronaldo have both failed to win the World Cup, but Qatar 2022 could see them join an even more exclusive list – becoming the fourth and fifth player to appear at five Coupe du Mondes.
+Neither Lionel Messi nor Cristiano Ronaldo won the World Cup (yet), but Qatar 2022 sees them join an even more exclusive list – becoming the fourth and fifth player to appear at five different editions of the tournament.

 It’s a remarkable achievement and one that is a testament to the longevity of their careers and a reminder of how long they’ve been playing at the top level.